picasso/zu-contact/README.md

 }
 ```

+#### Debug Plugin

+> &#x2757; Description required
+Описать про про Debug options and actions

 #### Panels

 It is recommended to use the built-in panel control mechanism to create groups of options or sections to display settings and data.
 To do this, you need to use the `ZukitPanel` component instead of the `Panel` component that is included in Gutenberg.
 You also need to pass the `panels` object to the `renderPage` function when creating the page.
 The object should contain the panel title, default value and panel dependency on plugin/theme option (optional).
-If the dependency is specified, the panel will be automatically hidden if the option value is false.
-Using the panel mechanism will allow you to hide and show panels using toggles in the sidebar and also store their state in the database:
+If the dependency is specified, the panel will be automatically hidden if the option value is `false`.
+Using the panel mechanism will allow you to hide and show panels with toggles in the sidebar and also store their state in the database:
 ```js
 // WordPress dependencies